MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 ### CPPRest SDK 2.9.0
 The CPPRestSDK, a cross-platform web API for C++, has been updated to version 2.9.0.
 For more information, see [CppRestSDK 2.9.0 is available on GitHub](https://blogs.msdn.microsoft.com/vcblog/2016/10/21/cpprestsdk-2-9-0-is-available-on-github/).

+### ATL
+* Yet another set of name-lookup conformance fixes
+* Existing move constructors and move assignment operators are now properly marked as non-throwing
+* Un-suppress valid warning C4640 about thread safe init of local statics in atlstr.h
+* Thread Safe Initialization of local statics was automatically turned off in the XP toolset when [using ATL AND building a DLL].
+This is no longer the case.
+You can add /Zc:threadSafeInit- in your Project settings if having thread safe initialization off is desired.

 ## C++ IDE